mchllngr/AndroidBoilerplateKotlin/README.md

-# AndroidBoilerplate
+# AndroidBoilerplateKotlin
-An empty android-app with all the boilerplate code I had to write every time I started a new app.
+An empty android-app with all the boilerplate code I had to write every time I started a new app (written in Kotlin).

 # TODO
 - add Parceler ? (https://github.com/johncarl81/parceler)